Queensland Museum Rail Workshops: Exhibits

+The Queensland Museum Rail indoor exhibits are temporarily closed due to storm damage incuured in October 2025.

 Collections

 The museum's collection contains diesel and steam locomotives and pieces of other rolling stock from Queensland Rail as well as various private operators.

 Steam locomotives

 The Workshops has a large number of steam locomotives on display, some of which operate heritage trains.
 Others are undergoing overhaul or restoration and may not be accessible for public viewing.
 Preserved locomotives include: